The Treating Early Principle

 I have been told to wait until my pain is severe to take my meds.
 Isn’t that the right thing to do?

 Almost every patient with migraine will initially use their acute medications too late, for many reasons.
-Here are some common reasons leading to a delay in intake, some tips on treating your attacks earlier.
+Here are some common reasons leading to a delay in intake, and some tips on treating your attacks earlier.
 Can YOU increase your success rate?
 Record your results in your diary https://migrainetracker.ca/

 Problem: I’m not sure it’s a migraine